UCBoulder/PHYS-4430/raw-content/gaussian-beams-3-raw.md

 If you want the `Fourier` function to compute a Fourier Transform that agrees with MATLAB’s default settings, then set `FourierParameters->{-1,1}`.

+# Revisit Measuring the Beam Width

+Next week you will be implementing automation into measuring the beam width of He-Ne lasers.
+To be prepared for this endeavor, you now should go back and review (and complete) [section 7](gaussian-beams-1#measuring-the-beam-width) from week 1.